gbyuvd/ChemMiniQ3-SAbRLo/README.md

 ## Usage

 - See `demo_usage.ipynb` or download it to use (I am still learning abt HF API so please be patient.)
+  - model weights can be fetched [here](https://huggingface.co/gbyuvd/ChemMiniQ3-SAbRLo) if not automatically downloaded locally
 - For training, clone this repo:
   - Customize config.json, run `train_withmtp.py` for NTP-to-MTP training
   - Run `train_ppokl_withsa.py` with either "chemq3" (bioaware-only no SA), "sa" (SA-only no bioaware), or "mix" (combined rewards)